Canadian Forces Parachute Team (CFPT), The Sky Hawks, 1977-1979

 The Army sent me to some interesting places.
 Officers of the Canadian Airborne Regiment, CANCONCYP, Nicosia, Cyprus, fall 1986, Col (later MGen) J.M.R.
 Gaudreau commanding.
 It was a privilege to have served with them.
 Ex Coelis!
 During this deployment to Cyprus, the author taught sport jump courses to serving personnel using the British facilities at Lanarca, and learned to SCUBA dive with the RCR before the main contingent arrived.

-Still taking part in exhibition jumps, this one is from a balloon over the Lahr airfield, Germany where I served as the Int Officer with 4 CMBG, on 1 July 1991.
+Still taking part in exhibition jumps, this one is from a balloon over the CFB Lahr airfield, Germany where I served as the Intelligence Officer with 4 CMBG, on 1 July 1991.
 The balloon pilot asked me to carefully climb outside the wicker basket and hook a foot in a small step, then to lean back and let go gently, which is when he took the photo.
 It felt like I was stepping off a building - quite the memorable jump for Canada Day.
-The airfield was a long way off, but the warm air kept myself and Jacques Levesque aloft enough for both of us to make it to the landing site.
+The airfield was a long way off, but the warm air kept myself and Jacques Levesque aloft long enough for both of us to make it to the landing site.

 (DND Photo)

-Canadian National Intelligence Centre (CANIC) crew, author as the CO, standing 2nd from the left, in Sarajevo, Bosnia-Herzegovina, 1997.
+Canadian National Intelligence Centre (CANIC) crew, author as the CO, standing 2nd from the left, in Sarajevo, Bosnia-Herzegovina, June 1997.
 I did bring my parachute gear, but the opportunity to use it escaped at that time.

 (DND Photo)